 This lesson is important on many levels, for me it resonates due to a similar ordeal, for others and at other times in my life it may mean something about sacrifice, and working through grief, understanding rebirth through the Mysteries, and finding personal power.
 It could mean descending into darkness to come out changed, it could mean working with the dead, as we pay our dues to Charon.
 For each of us, the meaning, the symbolism, the resonance may be different.

 I gave my offerings of sweet wine and grain, apple and rose petals and honoured the transition.
-I had found the 93 Adorations of Persephone by Melittabenu and changed “I adore” to “I honour”, I also pared it down to 66.
-I then wrote my own for Demeter which can be adapted.
+I had found the 93 Adorations of Persephone by Melittabenu and I wrote my own for Demeter.
 As a non-Hellenic practitioner my UPG may lead to different understandings of Demeter than others, I feel this best captured the way she has appeared to me.
 Our god/desses are not one-dimensional and if these adorations I’ve been looking over for the last week have anything to teach me/us, it is that.

 I also wrote it outside, sitting under an apple tree, with crisp autumn leaves by my feet.